So you're wondering whether Serum is better than Omnisphere, and if Omnisphere is really worth the extra money.

 Serum

 Serum also has an awesome library of presets and wavetables, with over 450 presets and 144 different wavetables.
-Though, admittedly, Serum doesn't really touch Omnisphere in terms of depth and quality, but for the price, it's one of the best wavetable synths around.
+Though, admittedly, Serum doesn’t really touch Omnisphere in terms of depth and quality, but for the price, it’s one of the best wavetable synthetizers around.

+In fact we love Serum so much, it’s actually our favorite synth for beginner and intermediate sound designers.
 The versatility, with little to no CPU load, and the incredibly low price, Serum is the best value for money synth on the market.

 Additionally, you can create your own wavetables from any audio, or even PNG image.

-In terms of versatility and amount of sounds, Omnisphere still reigns supreme, and Serum comparatively seems miniscule.
+In terms of versatility and amount of sounds, Omnisphere still reigns supreme, and Serum comparatively seems minuscule.
 That being said, there are drawbacks to both, that make the decision of which is best, more difficult.

 Modulation & FX

-Put head to head, it's easy to see why Omnisphere is so much more powerful than Serum.
+Put head to head, it’s easy to see why Omnisphere is so much more powerful than Serum.
+It just has much deeper sound design capabilities.

 That being said, Omnisphere packs eight LFO's per patch, as well as 12 ADSR envelopes.